 Show Available Disk Space in SQL Server

 This blog post is to share a script that you can run in SQL Server (versions 2008 R2 and above) which shows the available disk space for all local volumes on a SQL Server host.
-I’m also including a quick note on how to get this information with remote PowerShell.
+I’m also including a quick note on how to get this information with PowerShell.

 Get Disk Space Info in SQL Server